Grand Moff Tarkin

-Outside of the original film, Tarkin has made appearances in various canon and non-canon Star Wars media, including the animated series The Clone Wars, Rebels, and The Bad Batch, and the films Revenge of the Sith and Rogue One.
-He is also the protagonist of the 2014 novel Tarkin, which details the character's backstory and rise to power within the Empire's ranks.
-In the novel, Tarkin advocates for the Tarkin Doctrine, a military system based on "the threat of force, rather than force itself".
-His philosophy becomes central to Imperial policy and earns him the position of the first Grand Moff in the Empire.
+Grand Moff Wilhuff Tarkin is a fictional character in the Star Wars franchise.
+He was introduced in the original 1977 Star Wars film as the main antagonist, and the commander of the Death Star, a gigantic spherical space station built by the Galactic Empire, equipped with an immensely powerful superlaser capable of obliterating entire planets.
+Tarkin is portrayed by Peter Cushing in Star Wars.
+Tarkin also appears in the films Revenge of the Sith and Rogue One, and in the animated series The Clone Wars, Rebels, and The Bad Batch.
+He is featured in the 2014 novel Tarkin, which details his backstory and his rise to power within the Empire.
+In 2006, the entertainment website IGN called Tarkin "one of the most formidable villains" in Star Wars history.

-Tarkin's character has been well received, and he has been called "one of the most formidable villains in Star Wars history."

-Concept and creation
+Creation and portrayal

-Governor Tarkin's character was originally conceived as a holy man from the planet Aquila, but was changed later in the creative process into an antagonist.
+Tarkin's character was originally conceived as a holy man from the planet Aquila, but was changed to an antagonist.
 As the Emperor would not appear until later in the original trilogy, Lucas used Tarkin's final version as the "main villain" of the first film, a personification of the Empire.
 According to a book created to help promote the original film to prospective theaters, he aspires to become the Emperor.